Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 \begin{remark} To make our argument work, we will need to know apriori that (\ref{lfunc2}) converges absolutely in some half-plane $\Re s>\sigma_0$.
 By the argument given in Section \ref{convexity}, it is enough to show that

 for some $K\geq 0$.
 Since we do not have a nice functional equation for general additive twists (see the discussion in Remark \ref{DoHoKiLe} above), the easiest way to achieve this seems to be to combine the (generalized) Birch--Stevens formula (see (\ref{birchstevens2}) below) with the convexity bound for the twisted central values $L(f, \chi,1/2)$.
-We will not go into the details, but just make it clear that one can easily show an apriori polynomial bound of $L(f,r,k/2)$.
-We will later see that actually $L(f,r,k/2)\ll_\eps c(r)^\eps$ for all $\eps>0$ (see Corollary \ref{lindelof} below). \end{remark}
+We will not go into the details, but just make it clear that one can easily show an apriori polynomial bound of $L(f,r,k/2)$. \end{remark}